Free ticketed event

 • Growth in vehicle autonomy/electrification in various mobility forms

 • Explosion of data-driven software development

 • Innovation in vehicle design (electric, composite bodies that are 3-D printed)

 • Societal disruption involving vehicle operation/parking, auto industry employment, privacy, and business models.

-Kiran is a technical specialist in the domain of ADAS and Autonomous Driving Team.
-Beginning his career with Caterpillar, he was tasked with leading the design and development of solutions to support ADAS and autonomous driving features on Large Mining Trucks.
-He led a high-performing global team, working on system including LiDARs, RADARs, cameras, GNSS and V2X technology.
-His journey from Caterpillar led him to the emerging industry of Electric Vehicles.
-He became the key member for developing the Level 4 Self-Parking feature on Faraday Future's FF91; demo-ed live at CES 2017 in Las Vegas.
-Kiran joined the Rivian team in 2017, eventually becoming the Vice President of Autonomous Driving.
-His technical journey continues, as his team develops the technology of today for the world's first ever Electric Adventure Vehicles -- Rivian's R1T and R1S.
+Kiran Bharwani is a technical specialist in the domain of ADAS and autonomous driving.
+Starting his career with Caterpillar, he was tasked with leading the design and development of solutions to support ADAS and autonomous driving features on large mining trucks.
+He led a high-performing global team working on systems including LiDARs, RADARs, cameras, GNSS, and V2X technology.
+His journey from Caterpillar led him to the emerging industry of electric vehicles.
+He became the key member for developing the Level 4 Self-Parking feature on Faraday Future’s FF91, which was demonstrated live at CES 2017 in Las Vegas.
+Bharwani joined Rivian, an electric vehicle manufacturer, in 2017, eventually becoming the vice president of autonomous driving.
+His team is developing technology for the electric adventure vehicles R1T and R1S.